deanwampler/spark-scala-tutorial/Tutorial.markdown

 Using SBT, do one of the following:

 * Enter the `run` command and select the number corresponding to the `WordCount3` program.
-* Enter `run-main WordCount3`
+* Enter `runMain WordCount3`
-* Enter `ex3`, a command alias for `run-main WordCount3`.
+* Enter `ex3`, a command alias for `runMain WordCount3`.

-To run this example in Hadoop, use the `hadoop.HWordCount3` program instead.
-Run it in one of the same ways as for `WordCount3`:

-* Enter the `run` command and select the number corresponding to the `hadoop.HWordCount3` program.
-* Enter `run-main hadoop.HWordCount3`
-* Enter `hex3`, a command alias for `run-main hadoop.HWordCount3`.

-We'll discuss the Hadoop driver in more detail later.

 Command line options can be used to override the default settings for input and output locations, among other things.
-You can specify arguments after the `run`, `run-main ...`, `ex3`, or `hex3` commands.
+You can specify arguments after the `run`, `runMain ...`, or `ex3` commands.

 Here is the help message that lists the available options.
 The "\" characters indicate long lines that are wrapped to fit.
 Enter the commands on a single line without the "\".
 Following Unix conventions, `[...]` indicates optional arguments, and `|` indicates alternatives:

 ```
-run-main WordCount3 [ -h | --help] \
+runMain WordCount3 [ -h | --help] \
   [-i | --in | --inpath input] \
   [-o | --out | --outpath output] \
   [-m | --master master] \